A Brief History of Our Throwaway Society

 In The New York Times, we see the use of “throwaway society” in a 1967 story about the luxury leather goods maker Mark Cross expanding to California.
 The reporter cites some ad copy from the company: “It’s a throwaway society, man.
 Buy it.
 Break it.
 Chuck it.
 Replace it.
 Do you believe that?
 Mark Cross is not for you.”

-But the first reference I’ve found of the term “throwaway society” is actually from a 1883 edition of The Christian Science Journal.
+There’s also a reference of the term “throwaway society” from a 1970 edition of The Christian Science Journal.
 “The healing of a throwaway society began.
 The generation gap closed a little…” That is all I can see on Google, but it's doubtful it’s meant to describe consumer habits.

 Whatever the term’s origin, it’s one we’ve heard, internalized and embraced conceptually.
 A walk down any cleaning supplies supermarket aisle will prove this point.
 But it’s gone way beyond swiffers and diapers.